Traditional Knowledge and Patents

-From the view of patent laws, TK can be said to be an information, written or unwritten, passed on by various communities and which is already in existence.
-A documented TK attains the feature and character of prior art and because it is available in public domain, there cannot be any limitation and prevention of commercial use of such knowledge.
+From the view of patent laws, TK can be said to be information, written or unwritten, passed on by various communities, and which is already in existence.
+A documented TK attains the feature and character of the prior art and because it is available in the public domain, there cannot be any limitation and prevention of commercial use of such knowledge.
 Adding to this, Section 3 (p) of the Patents Act, clearly mentions that traditional knowledge shall not be considered as an invention or an innovative idea.

-For undocumented TK which are held by various communities, patent laws come into picture as there are many organizations trying to get ownership over such TK in order to exploit the same for commercial gains.
-In case of undocumented TK, in the eyes of the law, it is relevantly easy to prove it to be a novel invention.
+For undocumented TK which are held by various communities, patent laws come into the picture as there are many organizations trying to get ownership over such TK in order to exploit the same for commercial gains.
+In the case of undocumented TK, in the eyes of the law, it is relevantly easy to prove it to be a novel invention.
 With the intent to provide a solution to this problem, the Indian Patent Office issued a circular stating that the patents which are pending within the TK domain will be made available online and any objection with regard to the same can be made at the Patent Office.

 Traditional Knowledge Digital Library and Bio-piracy

-TKDL was a major and important step taken by the Indian government as an effort taken to revoke and retract patent on turmeric for its wound healing characteristics by USPTO and patent on neem for its anti-fungal properties granted to EPO.
+TKDL was a major and important step taken by the Indian government as an effort taken to revoke and retract the patent on turmeric for its wound healing characteristics by USPTO and patent on neem for its anti-fungal properties granted to EPO.
 It is worth mentioning here, that traditional knowledge in medicines and Ayurveda exists in various vernacular languages of India like Sanskrit, Urdu, Tamil, etc. and so it is difficult for the patent examiners of international patent offices to access and comprehend.
-In the year 2005, it was noted that approximately 2000 patents were granted concerning the Indian medicines, annually, across the globe.
-Concerned with the above statistics, ancient texts on Indian medicines, including Ayurveda, Siddha, Urani and Yoga, have been published, in TKDL, with 5 different foreign languages, namely, English.
-French, Spanish, Japanese and German.
-The entire process was done with the help of various IT tools and an exclusive system of classification, called as Traditional Knowledge Resource Classification (TKRC) Bio-piracy and Misappropriation of TK.
+In the year 2005, it was noted that approximately 2000 patents were granted concerning Indian medicines, annually, across the globe.
+Concerned with the above statistics, ancient texts on Indian medicines, including Ayurveda, Siddha, Unani, and Yoga, have been published, in TKDL, with 5 different foreign languages, namely, English.
+French, Spanish, Japanese, and German.
+The entire process was done with the help of various IT tools and an exclusive system of classification called Traditional Knowledge Resource Classification (TKRC) Bio-piracy and Misappropriation of TK.